Quick! Follow these paint preparation tips before you pick up a roller or a brush. We guarantee you'll be happy you did!

-Scrape off peeling or loose paint with a plastic putty knife; use 220-grit sandpaper to sand scraped areas so they are level with surrounding surfaces.
+Most tips for painting a room come before you even dip the brush in paint.
+To start, scrape off peeling or loose paint with a plastic putty knife; use 220-grit sandpaper to sand scraped areas so they are level with surrounding surfaces.
 Use a toothbrush or small wire brush to remove debris from nail holes, cracks, and larger fissures.
 Patch smaller cracks and holes with lightweight spackling compound.
 Press the spackling compound across surface imperfections with a putty knife, making sure spackle fills the holes or cracks.
 Let dry and sand smooth.
 For larger holes, use drywall patching kits.
 Painting woodwork?
 Caulk gaps between trim and walls and fill nail holes with wood putty.
 Let dry and sand as needed.
 If you're applying low-gloss paint to high-sheen surfaces, sand walls and ceilings to scuff up the old paint so the new paint adheres.
 Wipe all sanded areas with a clean cloth.

+The best interior painting tips help you stay stress-free by keeping a clean environment.
 Contain painting mess in one area as much as possible to ensure wet paint doesn't travel into adjacent rooms.
 Find a place within the room you'll be painting (or in a nearby space) to set up a sturdy table to hold paint, roller trays, rollers, and brushes (remember to stock plenty of dry and damp rags so you can quickly wipe up paint spills).
 Position a step stool or step ladder; you'll need it for taping and painting.

-Paint preparations include masking off areas and things you don't want to paint.
+Paint preparation includes masking off areas and things you don't want to paint.
 Buy different widths of painter's tape so you'll be ready to take on every taping task.
 Place wide strips of painter's tape over coverless electrical receptacles, switches, and outlets.
 Cover recessed light fixtures with pieces of painter's tape.
 If you're painting the ceiling a different color than the wall or just leaving it as is, apply masking tape around the edges of the ceiling.
 Mask off window trim, baseboards, fireplace mantels, and built-in bookcases.
 Press tape firmly to surfaces using your fingers or a plastic putty knife; seal tape edges to prevent paint from seeping under the tape.

-Buy enough drop cloths to cover the entire floor and any furniture left in the space.
+Any wall-painting tips will tell you to buy enough drop cloths to cover the entire floor and any furniture left in the space.
 Ideally, you don't want to have to move drop cloths as you paint your way around a room.
 Any time you move a cloth, you risk transferring wet paint splatters from the cloth to carpeting, flooring, or nearby surfaces.
 When choosing drop cloths meant to protect carpeting or flooring, opt for heavy duty canvas or cloths that are lined or backed with a plastic coating.
 Lined drop cloths won't allow paint to leak through to surfaces below.
 Although slippery underfoot, plastic drop cloths are a good and cheap option for protecting windows and built-ins from paint that might splash downward when you're rolling paint onto a ceiling.